alsonleej/tp/docs/DeveloperGuide.md

   Use case ends.

 - **1b.** Invalid date format provided. \
-  FirstImpressions displays an error: "Invalid date!
-Expected format: YYYY-MM-DD (e.g., 2025-10-20)" \
+  FirstImpressions displays an error: "Invalid date!" \
   Use case ends.

 - **3a.** No persons match the search criteria. \